Menu

 The average cost of NI car insurance compared to UK regions

-Overall, this is still an improvement from historical costs, where NI car insurance prices were some of the highest in the UK.
+Overall, this is more in line with historical costs, where NI car insurance prices were some of the highest in the UK.
 But these new price trends are something to keep an eye on going into 2026.

 RankUK regionAverage cost